sanderboer/google-font-downloader/README.md

 # Font Downloader

-A CLI tool to search and download Google Webfonts, unpack them into your project's assets directory, and generate SCSS snippets for easy inclusion.
+A CLI to find and download Google Fonts.
+It consolidates TTF/OTF/TTC from the family ZIP or the google/fonts repo, adds all available WOFF/WOFF2 weights via the CSS2 API, writes OFL.txt, and generates an SCSS snippet.

 ## Installation